-4. Expected action taken from all staff
+Report Received: Expected action taken from all staff

-Although the type of abuse may have a varying effect on the victim and initiator of the harm, these simple steps can help clarify the situation and establish the facts before deciding the consequences for those involved in perpetrating harm.
+Although the type of abuse may have a varying effect on the victim and perpetrator of the harm, these simple steps can help clarify the situation and establish the facts before deciding the consequences for those involved in perpetrating harm.

-It is important to deal with a situation of peer abuse immediately and sensitively.
+It is important to deal with a situation of abuse immediately and sensitively.
 It is necessary to gather the information as soon as possible to get the true facts around what has occurred as soon after, as the child(ren) may have forgotten.
 It is equally important to deal with it sensitively and think about the language used and the impact of that language on both the children and the parents when they become involved.
-For example; do not use the word perpetrator, this can quickly create a 'blame' culture and leave a child labelled.

-In all cases of peer on peer abuse it is necessary that all staff are trained in dealing with such incidents, talking to young people and instigating immediate support in a calm and consistent manner.
-Staff should not be prejudiced, judgemental, dismissive or irresponsible in dealing with such sensitive matters.
+In all cases of child on child abuse it is necessary that all staff are trained in dealing with such incidents, talking to young people and instigating immediate support in a calm and consistent manner.
+Staff should not be prejudiced, judgemental or dismissive in dealing with such sensitive matters.